webbhuset/elm-json-decode/README.md

 Here, `map2` from [elm/json](https://package.elm-lang.org/packages/elm/json/latest/Json-Decode#map2) is used to decode a JSON object to a record.
 The record constructor function is used (`User : Int -> String -> User`) to build the record.
-This means that the order fields are written in the type declaration matters.
-If you change the order of fields `id` and `name` in yor record, you have to change the order of the two `(Decode.field ...)` rows to match the order of the record.
+This means that the order in which fields are written in the type declaration matters.
+For example, if you change the order of fields `id` and `name` in yor record, you must also change the order of the two `(Decode.field ...)` rows to match the order of the record.

 To use named bindings instead you can use `Json.Decode.andThen` write a decoder like this: